flakiness/kubik/README.md

   watch: ['./src'], // all the paths are resolved relative to **this** script
   ignore: ['./src/generated'], // relative to **this** script
-  deps: ['../third-party/build.mjs'], // relative to **this** script });
+  deps: ['../third-party/build.mjs'], // relative to **this** script
+  env: {
+    NODE_OPTIONS: '--inspect', // custom env variables to pass to this script }
+});

 // Use $ to run commands, e.g. typescript.